Accessibility Tools

 Do You Need To Understand The Appointment Policies?

 Yes!
 Feel free to ask the staff at the front desk what the policies are.
 Keep in mind, that the policies may change from time to time, so be certain to ask how they communicate that.
-Consider arriving 5 minutes prior to your pet’s appointment for check-in.
-If you have not filled out all relevant patient forms yet, plan to arrive 10 minutes ahead of your appointment.
+Consider arriving 10-15 minutes prior to your pet’s appointment for check-in.

-While our animal hospital serves Winter Springs, Casselberry, and Oviedo Florida, and does our best to make sure all of our patients are seen on time, there will be times of occasional unexpected delay due to an emergency or because we are providing care for a patient that needs a little more time.
+While our animal hospital does our best to make sure all of our patients are seen on time, there will be times of occasional unexpected delay due to an emergency or because we are providing care for a patient that needs a little more time.
 Please accept our apologies in advance if this should occur, and understand that the same dedication and courtesy will be provided to your pet should they ever need it.

 Tuscawilla Vet Discount